 As is often the case in a small borough, Bernville doesn't have a public transportation system that people use for their commute.

-The per capita income in Bernville in 2022 was $36,286, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $145,144 for a family of four.
+The per capita income in Bernville in 2022 was $37,075, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,300 for a family of four.

 The most common language spoken in Bernville is English.
 Other important languages spoken here include Polish and Spanish.